cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-sequence.md

 Specifies which value is added to the current sequence value to create a new value.
 A positive value will make an ascending sequence, a negative one a descending sequence.
 The default value is `1`.

-minvalue
+minvalue`**
-NO MINVALUE
+NO MINVALUE`**

-:   Determines the minimum value a sequence can generate.
+Determines the minimum value a sequence can generate.
 If this clause is not supplied or `NO MINVALUE` is specified, then the default values will be used.
 The default for an ascending sequence is the maximum value of the data type.
 The default for a descending sequence is `-1`.

-maxvalue
+maxvalue`**
-NO MAXVALUE
+NO MAXVALUE`**

-:   Determines the maximum value for the sequence.
+Determines the maximum value for the sequence.
 If this clause is not supplied or `NO MAXVALUE` is specified, then default values will be used.
 The defaults are 263-1 and -1 for ascending and descending sequences, respectively.

 **`start`**